Updated May 2026

 Menu selections during my dining experience exceeded my expectations for beautiful plating, quality, and value.
 Appetizers like Almost Deviled Eggs or the Warm House Ricotta and Garlic with sourdough are guaranteed good bites.

-The owner/chef’s creativity shines with the For the Boys whiskey and honey cocktail, and any of her after-dinner desserts with creamy gelato are sure-fire wins.
+The owner/chef’s creativity shines in the For the Boys whiskey-and-honey cocktail, and any of her after-dinner desserts with creamy gelato are surefire winners.

 Whether you’re in the mood for a cold beer, hot coffee, or fruit smoothie, the cozy watering hold delivers.
 Come hungry and enjoy affordable meals like a Walking Taco, Philly Cheesesteak, or a Turkey Wrap.
 I found a shaded spot under a patio table’s umbrella to relax.